- 1 What is considered an unfit parent in Illinois?

 Factors that can lead a court to deem a parent unfit include: Instances of abuse or neglect; Willing failure to provide the child with basic necessities or needs; Abandonment of the child or children; or.

-How do you prove a mother unfit in Illinois?
+How do you prove a parent unfit in Illinois?

 The following issues are often used as grounds to establish that a parent is unfit in Illinois: